 Fellowship Recovery Viva OA I do not have an adequate vocabulary to describe Region Eight’s first international assembly and convention in South America where we met in Medellín, Colombia.
 Board members, region reps, and committee chairs began arriving on Wednesday, greeted at the airport by OA members with signs that read, “Bienvenidos, OA.”
 We were driven to the hotel, and as we arrived we … Read More

-Ask-It Basket Connecting to Recovery How can I feel hopeful about recovery when folks at the meetings I attend have been going to meetings for seven, ten, even twelve years, but still haven’t got thirty days of food sobriety—abstinence—under their belts?
+Ask-It Basket Connecting to Recovery Q. How can I feel hopeful about recovery when folks at the meetings I attend have been going to meetings for seven, ten, even twelve years, but still haven’t got thirty days of food sobriety—abstinence—under their belts?
 I need to see abstinence at work.
-Actually your question feels less like an inquiry, more like an expression of your desire for support. … Read More
+A. Actually your question feels less like an inquiry, more like an expression of your desire … Read More

 Service Tools & Concepts The Business of Recovery Early on, I was taught that OA is a business as well as a recovery program.
 My service in OA is both part of the business side and part of my recovery.
 When I serve, I not only help further my own program, but I also help make recovery a possibility for others.
 If I am a group secretary, I … Read More